Accused doxxer of GOP senators allegedly threatened to publish their children’s health information

 Jackson Cosko, who recently worked as an unpaid intern for Rep. Sheila Jackson Lee, D-Texas, was arrested for allegedly posting the personal information (or "doxxing") of a number of senators including Lindsey Graham, R-S.C., Mike Lee, R-Utah, and Orrin Hatch, R-Utah on Wikipedia -- with information such as their home addresses and phone numbers.
 Graham, Lee and Hatch's information was published on Thursday.

 According to a sworn statement by Capitol Police Captain Jason Bell, a witness Tuesday saw Cosko at a computer in a senator’s office, where he used to work, a day after two other unnamed senators' information had been put on Wikipedia.
+Cosko worked for other Democratic senators including Sen. Dianne Feinstein, D-Calif., Sen. Maggie Hassan, D-N.H., and former Sen. Barbara Boxer, D-Calif.

+Sources familiar with the case tell Fox News Cosko was in Sen. Hassan's office, where he was caught using a login he was not authorized to use.
+Cosko earlier was let go by Senator Hassan's office.
+A spokesman for Hassan says she "strongly denounces the alleged actions.”

-Cosko is then alleged to have walked out, and hours later the witness received an email from "livefreeorpwn@gmail.com" saying: “If you tell anyone I will leak it all.
+According to Bell's statement, Cosko is alleged to have been confronted by the staffer and then walked out.
+Hours later the witness received an email from "livefreeorpwn@gmail.com" saying: “If you tell anyone I will leak it all.
 Emails signal conversations gmails.
 Senators children’s health information and socials.”

 “Socials” apparently referred to social security numbers, while Signal is a secure messaging application.
 Bell said that there was probably cause to believe that Cosko published the information of senators, and then made threatening statements directed to the unnamed witness “with the intent to hinder, delay, or prevent” the witness from reporting it to authorities.